-Trinidad Ruiz is a Chicano, avid cyclist, visual artist, community organizer, educator, programmer, and collaborator working at the intersection of creativity, community and tenant activism.
-He is currently Director of Sustainability & Storytelling for People Organized for Westside Renewal (POWER) located in westside LA with the goal of creating a new, sustainable fundraising model based on individual giving and revenue sharing to ultimately break free of foundation giving.
-He is also Project Manager for the Love House, an Emerge Project as part of Fulcrum Arts in Pasadena.
-He was previously Programs Director at Watts House Project where he managed programs and projects that re-interpreted the ecology in Watts to benefit community through partnerships between creative professionals and residents.
-Prior to joining Watts House Project, Trinidad served as Public Programs Coordinator at Otis College of Art & Design where he collaborated with Department Chairs and Communications to brand and launch Otis Speaks: a series of lectures, readings, performances, screenings, discussions, and exhibitions.
+Trinidad Ruiz is a Chicano, avid cyclist, visual artist, community organizer, educator, programmer, and collaborator working at the intersection of creativity, community building and tenant activism.
+He is currently Director of Sustainability & Storytelling for People Organized for Westside Renewal (POWER), a social justice organization that develops future leaders and fights to make housing a human right, a livable wage, and a clean environment, among other issues.
+He is also Communications Manager at Side Street Project, a completely mobile arts organization that delivers arts resources directly to diverse and underserved communities and schools with programs that weave together problem-solving, creativity and skill sharing.
+For his third act, he also currently serves as Project Manager for the Love House, a project that brings together artist Alexandra Grant, Architect Jason Robinson of Paars Design & Build, design firm Arktura and homeowner Moneik Johnson to collectively imagine a work of art on the Johnson’s home that will serve both practical needs and expressive element for the family.
+The Johnson home is located directly across the street from the Watts Towers.
+Trinidad was previously Programs Director at Watts House Project where he managed programs and projects that re-interpreted the ecology in Watts to benefit community through partnerships between creative professionals and residents.
+Prior to joining Watts House Project, he served as Public Programs Coordinator at Otis College of Art & Design where he collaborated with Department Chairs and Communications to brand and launch Otis Speaks: a series of lectures, readings, performances, screenings, discussions, and exhibitions.
 He also served as Education Assistant at the UCLA Hammer Museum where he received top-notch programs training under James Bewley, Director of Education and Public Programs.
 In total, Trinidad organized over 250 programs.
 He has had several exhibitions in Los Angeles and he continues to make work.
 Trinidad received a BA in Art History and a Minor in Chicano/a Studies from UCLA, as well as an AA in Studio Art.
 He currently lives in Echo Park with his fiancé and two cats.

 People Organized for Westside Renewal (POWER) Los Angeles, CA